Healthy Homes Assessment Pipitea

 What We Do

-As building inspectors we are experts in all aspects of professional house Inspections.
-We are there to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we are experts in all components involved in specialist house inspects.
+We’re there to make sure that you make the correct choice when it comes to purchasing your next property.

-We are specialised in a range of services to ensure that you are fully informed of the condition of any property you may be thinking of buying or selling as well as additional solutions.
+We specialise in a range of solutions to make sure you are fully updated on the condition of any property that you might be considering buying or selling in addition to other services.

-We do not just work with you , but we also work with some major clients, including the local authorities, banks, and insurance companies.
-They clearly are pleased with this peace of mind provided, thanks to the information that we offer in our reports of building inspections.
+We do not just collaborate with you, but we also work with large clients including local councils, banks, and insurance companies.
+Evidently , they are pleased with this peace of mind provided, thanks to the information in our building inspection reports.

-Our systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into the Report, you are able to actually see any issues that may be discovered.
-Thanks to our comprehensive report, it’s no wonder that we get so many clients recommending our services to their family and friends.
+With our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your Report, you can actually see any issues that may be identified.
+Thanks to our comprehensive report, it is not surprising that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports